NealCloud/guess/README.md

 # Guess

 A simple number guessing game.
-> guess a number 1 - 10 to match the monsters
+> guess a number 1 - 10 to match the monster's number

 > a demonstration of simple logic flow

 - [Live Demo](http://nealcloud.github.io/guess)